Shark barrier: Exclusion method

-Culling method
+Netting method

 Shark (meshing) nets operate as a catch-and-kill strategy to reduce the incidence rate of shark attack by reducing the local population size of sharks.
 Shark nets have been heavily criticized in the media for the environmental effects of bycatch.
 They also do not provide a fully enclosed swimming area as sharks can swim above, below or around them.

 Suitability for surf beaches

 Shark barriers are not generally used on surf beaches because they usually disintegrate in the swell and so are normally constructed only around sheltered areas such as harbour beaches.
 Where there are surf conditions at Hong Kong beaches, the swell is "typically small".
 Even if they were in place at surf beaches, they would not protect surfers who go some distance from shore.

 The shark nets are more suitable for surf beaches as they can be anchored beyond the deepest sandbank and can be easily taken out of the water whenever any big swell is forecast.